-Captures the differences between the costs incurred to procure and process consumable Biomethane gas, including any unsold biomethane inventory, and the revenues collected through the Biomethane energy recovery component of rates, with the difference either refunded to or recovered from customers in rates within one year, with actual refunds or recoveries dependent upon approved rates and actual gas consumption volumes.
+This account captures the differences between the costs incurred to procure and process consumable RNG, including any unsold RNG inventory, and the revenues collected through the RNG recovery component of rates, with the difference either refunded to or recovered from customers in rates within one year.
+Actual refunds or recoveries are dependent upon approved rates and customers actual gas consumption volumes.